 Web Search to Identify Restaurants and Grocery Stores

 A broad web search using the location and keywords such as “gluten-free”, “allergens” and “health food” can bring up more options to choose from.
 Often, this type of search brings up restaurants and grocery stores that are not yet listed on a website or app like Allergy Eats.

 You may have to research places you find this way a little more, making sure you look at menus, check reviews, and again make phone calls to ask questions about ingredients.
 But, let’s face it; you are much more likely to get what you need if you are armed with ideas ahead of time.

 I usually plan to purchase some items when I arrive at my destination, typically from a health food store I have identified.
 These items often include things like cut veggies, hummus, guacamole, fresh fruit, pre-made salads, pre-cooked meat, or even pre-made meals if available.
 This, of course, requires that the hotel/motel/condo/RV that I am staying in includes a refrigerator and/or a means to warm up food.

 There are several pre-made food delivery services, with some even offering the ability to have items sent travel destinations!
-Pre-Made Paleo and Paleo on the Go are two such services.
+Pete’s Paleo, TrueFare, and Paleo on the Go are three such services.
 The food is delivered frozen in dry ice in individual servings that can be stored and warmed up when needed, assuming again you have access to a refrigerator and/or a means to warm up food.

 Eating to accommodate food sensitivities and allergens while traveling does take planning and a little work, but with practice, you naturally learn to hone your preparation routine.
 And, if you make the commitment and fine-tune the process over time, your body will thank you for it, and your trip will much more enjoyable and stress-free.